Accessing Your CES

 Important factors to keep in mind before having a discussion with your Higher Education Support Specialist to request a new GPS Plan:

 - Your request for a new GPS Plan must be approved by the GPS Plan Review Committee before any CES funds can be released.
 Please do not commit to any costs, including enrollment fees and/or on-campus or off-campus leases until you are formally notified of the outcome of your request.

 - Mid-year transfers for first-year students are prohibited.
 Please contact your Higher Education Support Specialist for possible options.

 - Mid-year transfers for upper-class students are strongly discouraged due to the challenges of meeting required deadlines.

-- The GPS Plan Review Committee considers the number of terms paid for, the amount of CES funds already invested, and if the majority (at least 75%) of your credits transfer with you when reviewing your request for a new GPS Plan.
+- The GPS Plan Review Committee considers the number of terms paid for, the amount of CES funds already invested, and whether the majority (at least 75%) of your credits would transfer with you when reviewing your request for a new GPS Plan.

 Lost Aid Alert